3 Things Men Still Don't Get About The #MeToo Movement

 Let’s get some facts straight:

-1. Organisations aren’t suddenly keeping you from interacting women; they’re making the (unfortunately, very late) realisation that much of the behaviour in workplaces wasn’t appropriate to begin with.
+1. Organizations aren’t suddenly keeping you from interacting women; they’re making the (unfortunately, very late) realization that much of the behavior in workplaces wasn’t appropriate to begin with.
 One of the men in the gross Associated Press article about hugging says he tells people to “treat everybody the way you’d want them to treat your sister.”

 First of all, a workplace relationship is and should be different than a familial or personal one.
 You can also talk about treating women like human beings without having to relate them to people in your family.
 And second, last time I checked, not being able to hug a colleague or ask her out on a date doesn’t interfere with your ability to produce quality work together.

-2. To be clear, alcohol isn’t the problem; sexual harassment and assault are the problem, and alcohol is a scapegoat for that awful behaviour.
-But make no mistake: That behaviour is still bad no matter the circumstances.
+2. To be clear, alcohol isn’t the problem; sexual harassment and assault are the problem, and alcohol is a scapegoat for that awful behavior.
+But make no mistake: That behavior is still bad no matter the circumstances.
 And guess what?
 Plenty of people drink without sexually violating another person.

 Your colleagues shouldn’t have to “just deal with it”; it’s on you to not do it.
 And it’s also on men to intervene when they see another guy behaving badly.